treefrogframework/treefrog-framework/docs/user-guide/en/controller/json-xml-response.md

 This is also simple!
 However, please note that if there are a large number of records in the blog database, results could be unexpected.

 In addition to this, the following methods are available.
-Please check this, because there is little information on the [API reference](http://treefrogframework.org/tf_doxygen/classes.html){:target="_blank"}.
+Please check the [API reference](http://treefrogframework.org/tf_doxygen/classes.html){:target="_blank"} for this.

 ```c++
  bool renderJson(const QJsonDocument &document);